hima111997/Plip_parser/README.md

 # Plip Parser
 A python code to Parse the txt files produced from PLIP webserver

-This code can parse the:
+This code was tried with files containing:

 1- Hydrophobic Interactions